f3rnandorj/desafio-mobile/bennu_app/README.md

 - **Multiple Todo Views**: Separate screens for all, active, and completed todos
 - **Add/Edit/Delete Tasks**: Full CRUD operations for todo management
+- **Drag and Drop Reordering**: Intuitive task reordering with smooth animations using react-native-draggable-flatlist
 - **Local Storage**: Persistent storage of todos between app launches using Redux Persist with MMKV
 - **Hybrid State Management**: Redux for business logic and Context API for global services
 - **Form Validation**: Robust form validation using Zod schemas